rclone/rclone/docs/content/onedrive.md

 Paths are specified as `remote:path`

-Paths may be as deep as required, eg `remote:directory/subdirectory`.
+Paths may be as deep as required, e.g. `remote:directory/subdirectory`.

 The initial setup for OneDrive involves getting a token from Microsoft which you need to do in your browser.  `rclone config` walks